akeneo/pim-community-dev/akeneo-design-system/CONTRIBUTING.md

 # Contributing

 As this design system will be used among multiple products and multiple teams, we prefer consistency above all.
-So the best way to know how to do something new could be to look around.
+So the best way to know how to do something new is to look around.

 ## Adding a new component